bcurran3/ChocolateyPackages/chocolateypowershell/readme.md

 ### Chocolatey PowerShell loads Chocolatey modules to directly test Chocolatey functions in PowerShell.

 ### WHO IS THIS FOR?
- **chocolateypowershell** was created for Chocolatey package maintainers who want to test Chocolatey native [functions](https://chocolatey.org/docs/helpers-reference) and Chocolatey extensions functions in PowerShell without resorting to creating packages and doing trial runs.
-Now you can just run ChocolateyPowerShell and test away!
+ **ChocolateyPowerShell** was created for Chocolatey package maintainers who want to test Chocolatey native [functions](https://chocolatey.org/docs/helpers-reference) and Chocolatey extensions' functions in PowerShell without resorting to creating packages and doing trial runs.
+Now you can just run **ChocolateyPowerShell** and test away!

 ### INSTRUCTIONS:
-Just click the ChocolateyPowerShell icon on your desktop and hit yes to the UAC and then you can start entering and using Chocolatey [functions](https://chocolatey.org/docs/helpers-reference).
+Just click the **ChocolateyPowerShell** icon on your desktop and hit yes to the UAC and then you can start entering and using Chocolatey [functions](https://chocolatey.org/docs/helpers-reference).
 NOTE: There are environmental variables you will need to declare such as $packageName etc. that will be required by many functions.

 ### CHANGELOG:
 * 0.0.2.2 - remove forceful load of chocolatey-core extension (it'll load automatically with any other extensions)